52North/OpenSensorSearch/CONTRIBUTE.md

 # Bug triage

 You can help report bugs by filing them here: <https://github.com/52North/OpenSensorSearch/issues>

-Don't forget to check the existing ones first and take a look at the mailing list guidelines - going through these steps makes it likely that you can fix the bug yourself: <http://52north.org/resources/mailing-list-and-forums/mailinglist-guidelines>
+* Don't forget to check the existing ones first and take a look at the mailing list guidelines - going through these steps makes it likely that you can fix the bug yourself: <http://52north.org/resources/mailing-list-and-forums/mailinglist-guidelines>

-Look at existing bugs and help us understand if the bug is reproducible.
+* Look at existing bugs and help us understand if the bug is reproducible.
 Is it reproducible in other environments (browsers)?
 What are the steps to reproduce?

 # Documentation

-This section includes any help you need with the documentation and where it can be found.
-Code needs explanation, and sometimes those who know the code well have trouble explaining it to someone just getting into it.

-Help with documentation is very welcome.
+All documentation is [in the 52°North wiki](https://wiki.52north.org/bin/view/SensorWeb/OpenSensorSearch), and a critical read as well as feedback are always welcome.

 ## Maintainer Documentation